-Mr. James Raptis, OBE Chairman and Chief Executive Officer, Age 73
+Mr. James Raptis, OBE Chairman and Chief Executive Off cer, Age 76 ----------------------- ---------------------------------- -------------

 James is a registered builder in Queensland and has over 40 years' experience in the construction and property development industries.
 He has been responsible for the completion of many distinctive buildings on the Gold Coast.
 His experience ranges from the design and development of residential buildings to the construction and property management of commercial and retail properties.
 James Raptis was appointed the Greek Consul for Queensland in 2005.
-Interest in shares rights to shares

-- 97,509,937 fully paid ordinary shares.
-He has no interest in options or contractual rights to shares.

-Mrs Helen Raptis Executive Director, Age 63

-Helen has worked with Raptis Group since 2002 she is a qualified teacher and her experience includes property investment, marketing, and event management.
+Interest in shares - 97,509,937 fully paid ordinary shares.
+He has no interest in options or contractual rights to acquire shares.
+Mrs Helen Raptis Executive Director, Age 67 Helen has worked with Raptis Group since 2002 she is a qualified teacher and her experience includes property investment, marketing, and event management.
 She was appointed to the Board on 19 June 2009.
-Interest in shares $-\,97,461,432$ fully paid ordinary shares.
-She has no interest in options or contractual rights to shares

-Mr Malcolm Cory Executive Director Age 60

-Malcolm Cory is a Chartered Accountant.
+Interest in shares - 97,461,432 fully paid ordinary shares.
+Helen has no interest in options or contractual rights to acquire shares Mr Malcolm Cory Executive Director Age 62 Malcolm Cory is a Chartered Accountant.
 He commenced working with the company in 1989 as Chief Financial Officer, and was appointed as Company Secretary in 1993.
 He was appointed to the Board on 17 March 2015.
 Interest in Shares - 4,000,000 fully paid ordinary shares.
-He has no interest in options or contractual rights to shares.
+Malcolm has no interest in options or in contractual rights to acquire shares.